-Although every family should submit an application for free or reduced-price lunch, in certain circumstances, Bright Star may be able to determine student eligibility without further application.
-Bright Star shall directly certify as eligible the following students:
+Although every family should submit an application for school meals, in certain circumstances, Charter School may be able to determine student eligibility without further application.
+Charter School shall directly certify as eligible the following students:

-- 1. Any child who is a member of a household receiving assistance under the supplemental nutrition assistance program is eligible for free lunches and/or free breakfasts under the Child Nutrition Act of 1966. - 2.
+- 1. Any child who is a member of a household receiving assistance under the supplemental nutrition assistance program as eligible for free lunches and/or free breakfasts under the Child Nutrition Act of 1966. - 2.
 Any child who is a member of a household that receives CalWORKs (also known as Temporary Assistance for Needy Families or "TANF") or CalFresh aid. - 3.
 Any child who is a member of a household that receives the assistance of a Food Distribution program on Indian Reservations. - 4.
 Any child identified as a foster, migrant, homeless or runaway youth, as defined by the California Education Code.

-It is the policy of the Board that non-paying students shall not be shamed, treated differently, or served a meal that differs from the meal of a paying student.
 This Policy prohibits the Charter School from disciplining a student which would result in the denial or delay of a nutritionally adequate meal to that student.